brendt/stitcher.io/src/content/blog/2021-07-14-rethinking-with-events.md

 I'm working on a new feature for our [Spatie](*https://spatie.be) website: I'm adding a lightweight form of gamification for our ±10,000 users.

 Here's how it works: every time a user watches one of our course videos, every time they complete a video series or a pull request gets merged on GitHub, they'll receive experience points.
 On top of that, there are also some achievements to reward users for their efforts.
-For example there's a "10 pull requests" achievement, as well as a "100 XP" achievement and a few others.
+For example, there's a "10 pull requests" achievement, as well as a "100 XP" achievement and a few others.

 Getting an achievement will reward the user with a digital badge, and in some cases they'll get some kind of certificate as well.

-As you can see, it's a small, contained system, with well defined boundaries.
+As you can see, it's a small, contained system, with well-defined boundaries.
 And I'd like to discuss one aspect of it with you today.

 ---